smmalekabadi/TouchTunesChallenge/readme.md

 ### Configuration

 After cloning the project, you will need to configure it by adding your API key to the `.env` file.
 Replace the `DEMO_KEY` with your actual API key.

+Also, you can change the config.ini to see what ever result
 ### Run
 if you want to run it for the first time: